smirad91/SandboxAutoTests/README.md

     will open.
 In opened python console execute python command "import selenium".
     If ImportError is not shown, this step is done.

- - System variable **PYTHONPATH** should have value of  path to SandBox folder.
+ - System variable **PYTHONPATH** should have value of  path to SandBox folder:
+        example: C:\Users\...\SandboxAutoTests-master\SandBox
-    User variables, **Path** should have path to chromedriver folder.
+   User variables, **Path** should have path to chromedriver folder:
+        example: C:\Users\...\SandboxAutoTests-master\SandBox\chromedriver

 Note: restart cmd after setting environment variables.
 Use latest Chrome version for running tests.

 #About test framework: